Faralaks/mouse-board/README.md

-# mouse-board
+# mouse-board by FAralaks
-Write/Run step-by-step mouse and keyboard emulation macros
+Write/Run step-by-step mouse and keyboard emulation macros!

+A strange but native GOI.
+This project is mainly based on tkinter and PyAutoGUI